Skip to main content

 Why the Form Was Updated

-The updated form reflects the findings of a 2024 Applied Research Associates (ARA) study on residential wind-loss mitigation.
+The updated form, published by the Florida Office of Insurance Regulation, reflects the findings of a 2024 Applied Research Associates (ARA) study on residential wind-loss mitigation.
 The study analyzed real hurricane performance data to provide more accurate discount percentages based on actual loss reduction from various protective features.

 The new form includes enhanced documentation requirements—particularly for impact windows, roof coverings, and roof-to-wall connections—to ensure that only verified, properly installed features qualify for discounts.
 This protects both insurers and homeowners by ensuring discounts are based on genuinely wind-resistant construction.